andriyko/sublime-robot-framework-assistant/README.md

 ---------------------------------
 Robot Framework comes by default some predefined and builtin variables.
 These variables names may change between different Robot Framework versions.
 Use this setting to define a list of the Robot Framework BuiltIn variables.
-The easiest way to see the listof  the variables is to run Robot Framework with following test case:
+The easiest way to see the list of the variables is to run Robot Framework with following test case:

 | *** Test Cases *** |   |
 | --- |--- |